🧱

 )

-# Join on key + salt
+# Step 3: Join on key + salt

 result = large_df.join(small_df, ["key", "salt"]).drop("salt")